feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 ## Implementing a Feature App for an Integrator That Uses Web Components

-If the targeted integrator is using the [`@feature-hub/dom`](dom-api) package a Feature App needs to implement the `DomFeatureApp` interface the package defines.
-Since this interface is compatible with the `DomFeatureApp` interface defined by [`@feature-hub/react`](react-api) this Feature App will also be compatible with an integrator using React.
+If the targeted integrator is using the [`@feature-hub/dom`](dom-api) package, a Feature App needs to implement the `DomFeatureApp` interface that the package defines.
+Since this interface is compatible with the `DomFeatureApp` interface defined by [`@feature-hub/react`](react-api), this Feature App will also be compatible with an integrator that uses React.

-A DOM Feature App allows fot the use of arbitrary frontend technologies such as Vue.js, Angular or React and is [placed on the web page using Web Components][placing-feature-apps-on-a-web-page-using-web-components].
+A DOM Feature App allows for the use of arbitrary frontend technologies such as Vue.js, Angular or React, and is [placed on the web page using Web Components][placing-feature-apps-on-a-web-page-using-web-components].
 The Feature App will automatically be enclosed in its own shadow DOM.
+Its definition's create method returns a Feature App instance with an `attachTo` method that accepts a DOM container element:

 ```js
 const myFeatureAppDefinition = {